-Cannabis cultivators are familiar with the traditional challenges of the harvesting process, but as the legal cannabis landscape continues to evolve, the hurdle of passing contaminant testing.
+Cannabis cultivators are familiar with the traditional challenges of the harvesting process, but as the legal cannabis landscape continues to evolve, a new hurdle has emerged: passing contaminant testing.
 As regulations develop in your state, stay ahead of the curve by learning about cannabis remediation and cannabis decontamination.

 In most states, commercial cannabis products have to go through a series of contaminant tests before they can be sold to consumers.
 While the specific requirements vary by state, the tests typically look for microbials, pesticides, and heavy metals.
 Consumer awareness is increasing as testing ramps up and product recalls make headlines, so more smokers seek consistently clean cannabis.

 The nature of cannabis as an agricultural product makes it difficult for growers to guarantee every crop will pass microbial testing.
 Cannabis is a quick-growing plant that can produce a high yield of mature plants, but this also makes the production process highly susceptible to contamination.
 If climate conditions aren’t exactly right, for example, mold and bacteria can more easily infect cannabis, which can then create additional issues in the supply chain.

 Faced with state-mandated microbial testing and consumer demand, cultivators have a choice: decontaminate their crop before testing or have an in-house remediation process ready.

 Microbial testing follows a simple structure.
 Batches of flower are tested for colony forming units, or CFUs, of certain harmful pathogens.
 If a batch is not adequately decontaminated and fails testing, the product cannot be sold until it goes through remediation.
 This gives growers a chance to decrease contaminant levels and go through another round of testing.
 If they can successfully remediate product, it can then be sold on the consumer market.
 If remediation fails, a manufacturer usually has to destroy the entire harvest.